ctozzi/docs/docs/docs/developers/development/dialogs/include/index.md

 ## Description

-Allows users to include other components.
-Typically used to avoid code duplication.
-When having a component (e.g. select component for heading levels) that is used in multiple places, we can extract it to a common place and include it everywhere instead of duplicating it.
+The Include component allows users to include other components.
+It's typically used to avoid code duplication.
+When we have a component (e.g., a Select component for heading levels) that is used in multiple places, we can use Include to extract it to a common place and include it everywhere instead of duplicating it.

 ## Properties